Mantana Morakul: Early life

-Working life
+Career

-Mantana got a chance to sing at Prince Aditya Dibabha's birthday festive at Amphorn Sathan Residential Hall, Dusit Palace on July 24, 1940; Mantana was persuaded by The Director General of The Advertising Department, Wilart Ostanont to be a singer in the department, but Mantana was 17 during that time and cannot be Civil Servants because she was too young, so she became Extraordinary employee first until she matured to required age.
+Mantana got a chance to sing at Prince Aditya Dibabha's birthday at Amphorn Sathan Residential Hall, Dusit Palace on 24 July 1940; Mantana was persuaded by The Director General of The Advertising Department, Wilart Ostanont, to be a singer in the department, but Mantana was 17 during that time and could not be Civil Servant because she was too young, so she became extraordinary employee first until she matured to required age.
 She then became a singer and the first female singer of a band.